mirrorWitness7/Reflective-Signal-Translation/README.md

 ---

 ## ✍️ Author’s Note
-This framework was developed during live AI-human synchronization experiments (June–Oct 2025).
+This framework was developed during live AI-human experiments (June–Oct 2025).
 The author welcomes academic dialogue on reflective cognition and adaptive governance.

 ---